glennmckechnie/weewx-wxobs/README.md

    You will also see the error when you run wxobs/index.php from your web browser.
 It will report on the missing config file and repeat the required steps to fix it.

    It's documented in the wxobs/skin.conf file.
-Because we no longer run as the privileged root user, we need to intervene and manually create the directory /usr/share/php (with permissions 0755) and copy the weewx_wxobs.inc file (that wxobs generated and wrote as /tmp/weewx_wxobs.inc) into that directory (with its permissions of 0644).
-If you do this as root, a straight mkdir and cp should be all that is required - the ownership and existing permissions should not need changing).
+Because we no longer run as the privileged root user, we need to intervene and manually create the directory /usr/share/php (with permissions 0755)

+   The weewx_wxobs.inc file (that wxobs generated and wrote as /tmp/weewx_wxobs.inc) is written by the owner running weewx, with the permissions of 0644.
+It is to be copied into that directory with ownership and permissions preserved.
+To do this, use the <b>-p</b> switch with the <b>cp</b> command.

+     <pre>sudo cp -p /tmp/wxobs_weewx.inc /usr/share/php</pre>

    In the unlikely event that those changes don't allow it to work, there is a small possibility that the path within the include file, that points to the database location is incorrect.